 Note: To reliably determine build and runtime dependencies, including for non Python libraries, it is often useful to verify if the package was already built on conda-forge and open the corresponding meta.yaml file.
 This can be done either by checking if the URL https://github.com/conda-forge/<package-name>-feedstock/blob/master/recipe/meta.yaml exists, or by searching the conda-forge GitHub org for the package name.

-The meta.yaml in Pyodide was inspired by the one in conda, however it is not strictly compatible.
+The Pyodide meta.yaml file format was inspired by the one in conda, however it is not strictly compatible.

 3. Building the package and investigating issues